 The appellant is not required to file a reply.
-The examiner issues the application or ex parte reexamination certificate on the claims which stand allowed.
+The examiner takes the application up and passes it to issue on the claims which stand allowed.
 A red-ink line should be drawn through the refused claims and the notion "Board Decision" written in the margin in red ink.

-If the Board affirms a rejection of claim 1, claim 2 was objected to prior to appeal as being allowable except for its dependency from claim 1 and independent claim 3 is allowed, the examiner should cancel claims 1 and 2 and issue the application or ex parte reexamination certificate with claim 3 only.
+If the Board affirms a rejection of claim 1, claim 2 was objected to prior to appeal as being allowable except for its dependency from claim 1 and independent claim 3 is allowed, the examiner should cancel claims 1 and 2 and issue the application with claim 3 only.

 If uncorrected matters of form which cannot be handled without written correspondence remain in the application, the examiner should take appropriate action but prosecution is otherwise closed.
 Note paragraph I of this section for handling of claims dependent on rejected claims.
-A letter such as that set forth in form paragraph 12.20 is suggested:
+A letter such as set forth in form paragraph 12.20 is suggested: